MarionGiusti/P7_GrandPy-Bot/README.md

 ###### Online version:
 The application is deployed on Heroku:
 https://grandpybot-is-your-guide.herokuapp.com/
+If you want to deployed the app on heroku too, you must create 2 API keys, one for the front which will be retrain to your site, and one for the back which will not be retrain.

 ### Features:
 The program counts 3 classes: QueryParser, Maps and Wiki.